 3. Enable Electronic Service Agent

-These steps are detailed in the article, “Setting up Service Agent (“Call home”, Inventory) / ECS for Current Releases.”
+These steps are detailed in the article, “Configuration Instructions for ECS….”

 As you might expect, hardware problem reporting has many options today: hardware problems can be sent via the Hardware Management Console (HMC), a service partition or an IBM i partition.
 The HMC is the default central point for reporting platform hardware problems via call home.
 A service partition, although rarely used, can also be configured to call platform hardware problems home.
 Hardware problems that are known only to an IBM i partition will be sent via the operating system.

 The Work with Problems (WRKPRB) command has an option to display log entries of problems that were detected.
 This option will also inform a user by which means a problem was reported.
 For example, if the hardware problem was reported by the partition, a user could identify the sender with WRKPRB option 5, F6 (Display problem history).
 The resulting information would include a phrase such as “Reported by Current IBM i Partition”.